 Do you ever find yourself with a group of friends out for a great bubble tea in town and notice the same questions pop up around bubble tea?
 You know, questions like “is bubble tea healthy for you” or even “how do they make these bubbles?”

-Cooking Tapioca Pearls with Store Bought Tapioca Balls
+Cooking Tapioca Pearls with Store Bought Tapioca Pearls

 The second thing you’ll need is a pot of water.
-Any pot of water will work so long as you have enough water so that your store bought tapioca pearls can be submerged during boil.
+Any pot of water will work so long as you have enough water so that your store bought tapioca pearls can be submerged during the boil.
 Be sure that it is also a non-stick pot, this is what we use in the office a lot of time and it works well for us.
+There’s nothing worse than trying to clean boba pearls that have been stuck on the bottom of your pot.
+It’s way too tough!

 And third, you’ll need some sort of sweetener to add the flavor and overall taste of how your tapioca pearls will taste like.
-Generally the sweetener is a mix of brown sugar syrup or caramel made from scratch.
+Generally, the sweetener is a mix of brown sugar syrup or caramel made from scratch.
+You can buy brown sugar syrup but if you have time and want to try a fun DIY project, you can learn how to make brown sugar syrup from Talk Boba.

 Tapioca Pearls in Bubble Tea

 Once you have your tapioca pearls handy, measure out a serving or two that you’d like to cook.
 Or simply measure out 100g of tapioca pearls to make things easy.
-If the package of tapioca pearls or boba that you bought contain a lot of excess tapioca starch or flour you can use a colander like this to get the excess flour and starch off.
+If the package of tapioca pearls or boba that you bought contains a lot of excess tapioca starch or flour you can use a colander like this as a filter to wash the excess flour and starch off.

 Just fill your 1-2 servings (or 100g) of tapioca pearls into the colander and run it under water for a few seconds to wash any excess starch off.
 We’d recommended using a baking sifter instead as we found that the holes of a colander can sometimes be too big and tapioca pearls can slip out.
 A great inexpensive sifter that works well (we tend to use this one a lot) is made from Neeshow.
 Once you have your tapioca pearls or boba readily prepared, let’s continue!